isaacrosdail/project-vesper/PROJECT_LOG.md

 Next time:
 1. Previous stretch goal: Tweak add_product logic to recognize repeat scans and increase product's quantity accordingly instead of duplicating it
 2. Fix grocery.html template such that table headers for columns are dynamically made

+## [Tuesday 25.03.25] Start 18:30

+Goals:
+1. Tweak add_product logic to recognize repeat scans and increase product's quantity accordingly instead of duplicating it
+2. Fix grocery.html template such that table headers for columns are dynamically made

+Log:
+- Forgot to log, but above goals were done

+## Wednesday [26.03.25] Start 22:00?

+Log:
+- Got Remote Development extension on VSCode to test on Raspberry Pi via SSH

+Next Time:
+1. Implement add_product route: Accept a scanned barcode, enter rest of info, then add it to the DB and show it in the UI
+2. Set up Flask-Migrate: Initialize migrations, create & apply first schema version, and confirm it works with Product model